Student Charter 2022/2023

 Application

-This Student Charter applies to all students who enrol onto a programme of study in 2022-2023.
+This Student Charter applies to all students enrolled on a programme of study during academic year 2024/25.

 Student Protection Statement